rafaelpadovezi/Ziggurat/README.md

 The Idempotency middleware wraps the service enforcing that the message in only being processed once by tracking the message processing on the database.

+Also, it's possible to add custom middlewares to the pipeline.

 ## Run tests

 ```shell